axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 Fire up the RaceCommittee app on the target device.
 Go to the **settings view** by clicking on the options overflow button (top right corner) or your device's menu button.
 Select the preference category **General** and click on **Synchronize connection settings**.
 Scan the barcode shown in the AdminConsole (if you don't have a barcode app installed the RaceCommittee App should redirect you to the Google Play Store offering an app).
 The **Device Identifier** and **Webservice URL** preferences should reflect the changes made.

+After the server URL has been updated the app will check the server whether it should auto-update itself or not.
+To ensure that your app is compatible with the server you should choose to install the APK provided by the server.

 <img src="/wiki/images/rcapp/admin_config_step_4.png" />

 Back in the AdminConsole configure your device (see next step).
 When done click **Save + Clone** to use the current configuration as a template for the next device.